open-contracting/deploy/docs/develop/update/elasticsearch.rst

 As stated by Elasticsearch, `"Do not expose Elasticsearch directly to users." <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-security.html>`__ For the OCDS documentation, we use the `ReadOnlyREST <https://readonlyrest.com>`__ plugin to control access.

-ReadOnlyREST is open source, but only available via web form.
-We store its ZIP file in the `deploy-salt-private <https://github.com/open-contracting/deploy-salt-private>`__ repository.
-ReadOnlyREST's ZIP file should match the installed Elasticsearch version.

 .. note::

    This setup assumes that :doc:`Apache<apache>` and Elasticsearch serve content from the same domain, and can share an SSL certificate.